-Overweight and obesity affects one in three children in England and causes associated illnesses such as type 2 diabetes and having trouble breathing while asleep.
+Overweight and obesity affects one in three children in England.
+It is linked to other illnesses such as type 2 diabetes and having trouble breathing while asleep.
 Bristol’s care of childhood obesity (CoCO) clinic is a major pilot site for future childhood obesity services in NHS England’s Complications Related to Excess Weight (CEW) clinics.

-Research takes place at the CoCO clinic, looking at how modifying eating behaviours and improving patient experience can affect weight loss.
-We investigate how behaviour (including eating speed and meal mindfulness), hormones and our brains affect relationships with food.
+Researchers from the CoCO clinic look at how changing eating behaviours and improving patient experience can affect weight loss.
+We investigate how behaviour (including eating speed and mindful eating), hormones and our brains affect relationships with food.

-We are continuing to investigate how weight loss in morbidly obese young people can be improved.
-We are doing this by co-developing a novel therapeutic intervention based on self-determination theory (SDT).
+Our main aim during this research was to investigate how weight loss in young people living with obesity can be improved.
+We did this by co-developing a novel therapeutic intervention based on acceptance and commitment therapy (ACT) and informed by self-determination theory (SDT).

 SDT is a theory dealing with the motivation behind peoples’ actions.
 Health and weight can be influenced by our habits and lifestyle choices.
 This means that motivation—the energy we use to achieve something like weight loss—plays a role in these choices and in our ability to make long-term changes for the benefit our health.